mohannad-b/Wrkcodean/BACKEND_ARCHITECTURE.md

 - Admin & Ops
 - Collaboration & Observability

-**Database**: PostgreSQL (Neon in dev/staging, RDS/Aurora in prod)
+**Database**: PostgreSQL (Neon for all environments: dev, staging, and prod)
 - Connection pooling (PgBouncer or similar)
-- Read replicas for reporting queries
+- Read replicas for reporting queries (future: when scale requires)
-- Migrations via Drizzle ORM or Prisma
+- Migrations via Drizzle ORM
+- **Note**: Future migration to RDS/Aurora is possible if/when scale or compliance requirements demand it, but Neon is the standard for v1

 **Caching**: Redis for:
 - Session storage